Weilin-Liao1/Customer-segmentation-in-eCommerce-RFM-Analysis-K-Means-Clustering-/README.md

 **Customer Segmentation**

 Customer segmentation is the process of dividing customers into several homogeneous clusters based on various attributes.
-Therefore customers in the same group are similar in demographic or behavioural characteristics, but customers in different sets are distinct.
+Therefore customers in the same group are similar in demographic or behavioral characteristics, but customers in different sets are distinct.
 It is used as a differentiation marketing tool enabling firms to understand their customers and develop differentiated strategies based on their characteristics.

 Customer segmentation in marketing can be used in the following areas: